-Welsh Assembly government website - Blue
+Welsh Assembly government website - Blue Badge

-Transport Scotland -
+Transport Scotland - Blue Badge Scheme

 nidirect government services - The Blue Badge parking scheme

 Automatic qualification for a Blue Badge

 Anyone over two years old automatically qualifies for a Blue Badge if they:

 - are registered blind